Christiandike/jupyterhub/docs/source/rbac/scopes.md

 ## Metascopes

 Metascopes do not follow the general scope syntax.
-Instead, a metascope resolves to a set of scopes, which can refer to different resources, based on their owning entity.
+Instead, a metascope resolves to a set of scopes, which can refer to different resources, based on the entity that owns them.
 In JupyterHub, there are currently two metascopes:

-1. default user scope `self`, and
+1. `self`: the default user scope, and
-2. default token scope `inherit`.
+2. `inherit`:  the default token scope.

 (default-user-scope-target)=

 ### Default user scope

-Access to the user's own resources and subresources is covered by metascope `self`.
+The `self` metascope covers access to the user's own resources and subresources.
 This metascope includes the user's model, activity, servers and tokens.
 For example, `self` for a user named "gerard" includes:

 - `users!user=gerard` where the `users` scope provides access to the full user model and activity.
 The filter restricts this access to the user's own resources.
 - `servers!user=gerard` which grants the user access to their own servers without being able to create/delete any.
 - `tokens!user=gerard` which allows the user to access, request and delete their own tokens.
 - `access:servers!user=gerard` which allows the user to access their own servers via API or browser.

-The `self` scope is only valid for user entities.
+The `self` metascope is only valid for user entities.
 In other cases (e.g., for services) it resolves to an empty set of scopes.

 (default-token-scope-target)=